 Due to rosewood oil's high price, however, manufacturers turned to cheaper alternatives, such as Chinese Ho oils from Cinnamomum camphora, as well as synthetic linalool.
 This allowed rosewood forests to thrive once again.5, 6

 Uses of Rosewood Oil

-- Add it to your bathwater.
-Use it while showering: after soaking for at least 3 minutes in steamy shower, turn the water off, put five to seven drops of the oil in the palm of your hand and distribute it all over your wet body.
+• Add it to your bathwater.
+Use it while showering: After soaking for at least three minutes in a steamy shower, turn the water off, put five to seven drops of the oil in the palm of your hand and distribute it all over your wet body.
 The oil will penetrate very quickly and you can rinse it off if you prefer.

-- Mix it your favorite lotion or cream.
+• Mix it in your favorite lotion or cream.
 Add a drop or two to your favorite moisturizer to reap its anti-aging benefits.